Urpín: History

 The Ottoman Empire's advance northwards in the 16th century threatened rich mining towns in central Slovakia.
-Banská Bystrica, a European leading producer of copper, responded to a new danger by modernizing its fortification.
+Banská Bystrica, a leading producer of copper in Europe, responded to this new danger by modernizing its fortification.
 As part of its early warning system, the city built a watchtower on one of Urpín's summits in 1587.
-The Slovak archaic word for a watchtower (vartovka) gave the name also to the summit itself.
-The watchtower was connected to the city by a secret underground passage, passing under the river of Hron.
+The archaic Slovak word for a watchtower, vartovka, also became the name of that summit itself.
+The watchtower was connected to the city by a secret underground passage, passing under the Hron river.
 After it was damaged during the World War II, the tower was converted into an astronomical observatory.

-Another historical monument on Urpín is the Calvary (Kalvária).
+Another historical monument on Urpín is called Calvary (Kalvária).
 Although Banská Bystrica was in the 17th century part of an empire ruled by a Catholic dynasty of the Habsburgs, the city itself was almost purely Protestant.
-During the state-sponsored Counter-reformation, the Order of Jesuits arrived to Banská Bystrica in 1648.
-In 1689 the Jesuits founded a pilgrimage site on Urpín.
-A church was built on the top in 1713 and small shrines representing the Stations of the Cross were raised along the trail leading to the church in 1714.
+During the state-sponsored Counter-Reformation, the Order of Jesuits arrived to Banská Bystrica in 1648.
+In 1689, the Jesuits founded a pilgrimage site on Urpín.
+A church was built on the top in 1713, and small shrines representing the Stations of the Cross were raised along the trail leading to the church in 1714.
 The interior of the church featured a flag decorated with 1.21 kg of silver.
 The church and shrines were reconstructed in 2007.
 The works were finished by putting in a new bell weighing 80 kg.
 Along with the reconstruction began the building of a small monastery in the vicinity of the old church, which was achieved in 2008.
 A celebratory mass was held in the church on 28 September 2008 by Mons.
 Rudolf Baláž, bishop of Banská Bystrica.
-The church is dedicated to the Holy Cross and during Lent, there are processions of Way of the Cross organized every week.
+The church is dedicated to the Holy Cross, and during Lent there are weekly processions of Way of the Cross.

-Urpín has been a popular place of recreation.
+Urpín has been a popular recreation area.
 The trails leading to the top used to be equipped with nightlights.
 Until the 1960s, dixieland bands played music on Urpín every Sunday afternoon, attracting dancers and partygoers from the city beneath the mountain.

-As a natural dominant of Banská Bystrica, the mountain has also given its name to some of the city's companies and organizations, such as the Urpiner Beer, Hotel Urpín, and the Urpín folklore ensemble.
+As a dominant natural feature of Banská Bystrica, the mountain has also given its name to some of the city's companies and organizations, such as Urpiner Beer, Hotel Urpín, and the Urpín folklore ensemble.